chrisatthestudy/dexter/README.md

       -v --verbose  Show messages
       -r --recurse  Recurse into sub-directories
-      -i --reindex  For 'find' and 'list' forces a reindex even if an index exists -a --abbrev   Show abbreviate list (word, line, and filename only, no path)
+      -i --reindex  For 'find' and 'list' forces a reindex even if an index exists -a --abbrev   Show abbreviated list (word, line, and filename only, no path)

-Note that not all of the options have been fully implemented in this version.

 ## Dependencies